 • Monday — Homes north of the river.

 • Tuesday — Homes south of the river, west of Wayne Street and north of Wiley Avenue.

 • Wednesday — Homes south of Wiley Avenue and west of Wayne Street.
 Also, homes east of Wayne Street.

 If a pickup day falls on or follows a holiday, trash and recyclables will be collected on the following day.

 Unlimited bagged trash pickup is scheduled for May 8, 9, and 10; Oct.
 9, 10, and 11; and Dec.
 26, 27, and 28.

 Wells County maintains a dropoff recycling center at 702 W. Wabash St. It is open Tuesday through Friday from 8 a.m. until 4 p.m. and Wednesday and Saturday from 8 a.m. until noon.
 The center is closed on Monday.
 You can contact the recycling center at 824-4828.

-The Wells County Solid Waste District will have a household hazardous materials collection day from 8 a.m. to 1 p.m. on Saturday, May 14, in the parking lot of the Bluffton Middle School.
+The Wells County Solid Waste District will have a household hazardous materials collection day.
+It is usually held on a Saturday morning in May at the parking lot of the Bluffton Middle School.

 The Northern Indiana Public Service Company (NIPSCO) provides natural gas service in Bluffton.
 For 24-hour customer service, call toll-free 800-464-7726.
 For gas leak emergencies only, call 800-634-3524.